Skip to main content

 • Policy plugins receive the resolved identity and the requested action for fine-grained RBAC

-• First-party kl-auth-plugin package for RBAC and common identity strategies
+• First-party kl-plugin-auth package for RBAC and common identity strategies

 • Auth events integrate with the SDK event bus for audit logging via webhooks